freiheit-com/fdc-test-statistics/README.md

 Gives you the most recent coverage data for project `<project-name>`.
 Looks back at most 30 days.
 Aggregates coverage data over all subprojects and languages in `<project-name>`.

+#Build

+lein ring uberjar (needs https://github.com/weavejester/lein-ring)

+NOT lein uberjar (jars produced by this command do not contain the correct start code)